streamlit/docs/content/kb/tutorials/databases/snowflake.md

 ## Introduction

 This guide explains how to securely access a Snowflake database from Streamlit.
-It uses [st.experimental_connection](/library/api-reference/connections/st.experimental_connection), the [Snowpark Python](https://docs.snowflake.com/en/developer-guide/snowpark/python/index) library and Streamlit's [secrets management](/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management). **The below example code will only work on Streamlit version >= 1.22, when `st.experimental_connection` was added.**
+It uses [st.experimental_connection](/library/api-reference/connections/st.experimental_connection), the [Snowpark Python](https://docs.snowflake.com/en/developer-guide/snowpark/python/index) library and Streamlit's [secrets management](/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).
+The below example code **will only work on Streamlit version >= 1.22**, when `st.experimental_connection` was added.

 Skip to the bottom for information about [connecting using Snowflake Connector for Python](#using-the-snowflake-connector-for-python).